-For all questions in this set, interest compounds quarterly (four times a year) and there are no transaction fees, defaults, etc.
+For all questions in this set, interest rates are stated in annual terms, but the interest compounds quarterly (four times a year).
+Also, assume there are no transaction fees, defaults, etc.

 - 1. On your seventieth birthday, you learn that your grandma, bless her soul, deposited \$50.00 for you on the day of your birth in a savings account bearing 5 percent interest.
 How much is in the account? - 2.
 You won \$1 million in the lottery but unfortunately the money is payable in a year and you want to start spending it right away.
 If interest is at 8 percent, how much can you receive today in exchange for that \$1 million in year? - 3.
 As a freshman, you hoped to save \$2,500 to "pimp your ride" as a college graduation present to yourself.
 You put \$2,012.98 from your high school graduation haul in the bank at 5 percent interest.
 Will you meet your goal if you graduate in four years? - 4.
 You've won a scholarship for your senior year worth \$1,500, but it is payable only after graduation, a year hence.
-If interest is at 15 percent, how much is your scholarship worth today?
+If interest is at 15 percent, how much is your scholarship worth today? - 5.
+You won the lottery and netted a million bucks, but you need \$5 million to buy a little island that you have had your eye on.
+If interest is at 12 percent, will you be able to buy your island in 30 years, assuming its price is unchanged at that time?

-- Present and future value can be calculated for any compounding period using the same formulas presented in this chapter. - Care must be taken, however, to ensure that the i and n terms are adjusted appropriately.
+- Present and future value can be calculated for any compounding period (except continuously) using the same formulas presented in this chapter. - Care must be taken, however, to ensure that the i and n terms are adjusted appropriately.